 Anti-inflammatory herbs, such as turmeric ✓ green tea ✓ and tulsi ✓ can be taken internally to help our skin.
 These powerful healing herbs are inexpensive, easy to find, and are excellent to support natural skin care by promoting glowing skin from within.
 They can be taken in tablet form, as teas, or incorporated into lotions and creams, like this anti-inflammatory green tea facial cream ✓ that includes resveratrol and hyaluronic acid.

 Anti-bacterial and antiseptic herbal teas can regularly be used as a face wash for cleansing, also.

 “Simple is better” – that’s the natural skin care “mantra” to keep in our awareness.
 We’ve had time to delve into lengthy and sometimes complicated skin care programs for a while now, and it’s been fun (and needed!) to get more in touch with our particular skin issues.

-As we emerge from the last two years – with less “downtime” – we’ll find that clean simplicity is the way to go.
+As we emerge from the last few years – with less “downtime” – we’ll find that clean simplicity is the way to go.
 Moving forward, we should avoid over-using products.
-Instead, zero-in on a few simple routines and products that are good for our personal skin-types and issues.
+Instead, zero-in on a few simple routines and products that are good for your personal skin-types and issues.